project-sunbird/sunbird.org-docs/developer-docs/telemetry/authtokengenerator_jslibrary.md

 ## How to generate authorization credentials

-This section details the procedure to generate the AuthToken and secret key that is required to access any APIs and to configure the standalone telemetry JS library.
+This section details the procedure on how to generate the AuthToken and secret key that is required to access any APIs and to configure the standalone telemetry JS library.

 ### Process